korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 * `Ground` (corresponds to `MAV_FRAME_LOCAL_NED`);
 * `Body` (corresponds to `MAV_FRAME_BODY_FRD`).

-Yaw angle is always relative to north.
+Yaw angle is always relative to the north.

 # Unresolved Questions

-* Naming of Forward-Left-Up variant of `MAV_FRAME_LOCAL_RPY`.
+* The naming of Forward-Left-Up variant of `MAV_FRAME_LOCAL_RPY`.
-* Necessity of some frame with `BODY_TERRAIN` origin.
+* The necessity of some frame with `BODY_TERRAIN` origin.
-* Necessity of `MAV_FRAME_LOCAL_FRD` and `MAV_FRAME_LOCAL_NED_ODOM` frames is not obvious.
+* The necessity of `MAV_FRAME_LOCAL_FRD` and `MAV_FRAME_LOCAL_NED_ODOM` frames is not obvious.
-* On some platforms yaw is specified w.r.t. north even in frames with orientation fixed to the vehicle (like `Body` frame in DJI SDK).
+* On some platforms yaw is specified w.r.t. the north even in frames with an orientation fixed to the vehicle (like `Body` frame in DJI SDK).
 It would be possibly better to explicitly prohibit this behavior as it leads to inconsistent frame meaning.